Wevah/dragterm/README.md

 ## History

 - 1.0.2
-	- Escape key cancels invocation even before the drag (requires Terminal to have accessibility access).
 	- Increased drag-start area to 256 × 256.
 	- Supports dragging files to the Trash.
 	- Added `--version` and `--help` options.